wrolpi/wrolpi-help/docs/files/index.md

 completed.

 > To refresh all your files, click the **Files** link in the top navigation bar, then click **Refresh All** found at the
-> bottom of the files page.
+> bottom of the files table.

 ## Files Tools